He Like That

-"He Like That" is a song recorded by American group Fifth Harmony for their self-titled third studio album (2017).
+"He Like That" is a song recorded by American girl group Fifth Harmony for their self-titled third studio album (2017).
 It was released as the album's second single on September 19, 2017, after being sent to US contemporary hit radio.
 The song was written and produced by Ammo, DallasK and Ester Dean, and has an interpolation from MC Hammer's 1994 single "Pumps and a Bump".
 Influenced by reggae, R&B and hip-hop, the song is about a woman's appreciation of a man's body.
 The music video premiered on August 25, 2017, as part of a Vevo live stream to celebrate the album's release.
 A remix featuring French Montana was released on October 20, 2017.

 Background and release

 "He Like That" was written by its producers Ammo, DallasK Ester Dean and Frank NItty Brim.
 Fifth Harmony's A&R executive played the demo during recording sessions for their self-titled third studio album (2017).
 While listening to the song, they described it as "different", and recorded it in the following sessions.
 Chris "TEK" O'Ryan recorded and produced the vocals.
 Phill Tan mixed the track, and Josh Cadwin was the audio engineer.
-Michelle Mancini mastered the audio.
+Emerson Mancini mastered the audio.
 "He Like That" was released to US contemporary hit radio on September 19, 2017.
 A remix with French Montana was released on October 20, 2017.